Health Insurance Options in Panama

 Santa Fe Hospital-insured will get a 25% discount on all medications.

-MiniMed offers health insurance at their clinics for only $13.50 for one person.
-They have multiple locations in Panama City.
+MiniMed offers health insurance at their clinics for only $20 per month or $220 a year with a discount for your spouse.
+They have 14 clinics and a hospital in Panama City.

 INTERNATIONAL HEALTH INSURANCE

-When I moved to Panama, I got WorldWide Medical international health insurance through United Healthcare.
+I got WorldWide Medical international health insurance through United Healthcare when I moved to Panama.
 At 64, I pay $2500 a year with a $500 deductible, and then I’m covered 100% up to $4,000,000 per year.
-International health insurance means I’m covered at any hospital or doctor in Panama or any other country.
+International health insurance means I’m covered at any hospital or doctor in Panama or other countries.
 When you are 65+, the prices go up substantially for international health insurance, with a premium of $4500+.
 See the Worldwide Medical brochure in English here.

 International health insurance plans like Cigna, or Bupa are even more expensive.